 Back to Baros: What happened when we returned to our island paradise

-should you ever try to reproduce a perfect journey from the past, or should you remember it?
+Should you ever try to recreate a perfect trip from the past, or should you keep it in memory?

-When my editor sent me to the Maldives at the Asian Woman Magazine on a trip, I could hardly believe it.
-A week on the luxurious private island of Baros with flights, accommodation and all paid excursions seemed through and through fantastic.
-I was also told that I should take my boyfriend on these wannabe honeymoon.
+When my editor at Asian Woman Magazine sent me on a trip to the Maldives, I couldn't believe it.
+A week on the luxurious private island of Baros with flights, accommodation and all paid excursions seemed thoroughly fantastic.
+Also, I was told to take my boyfriend with me on this would-be honeymoon.

-that was in 2012 and while Peter and I were together in Italy, Iceland and Cambodia, it was nowhere so idyllic.
-With heavenly expectations we flew to Malé, the capital of the Maldives, and took a private speedboat to the island of Baros.
+That was in 2012 and while Peter and I had been to Italy, Iceland and Cambodia together, nowhere was it more idyllic.
+With sky-high expectations, we flew to Malé, the capital of the Maldives, and took a private speedboat to Baros Island.

 The trip was predictably perfect.
-We ate on a private sandbar, sailed with dolphins, drank champagne on a Dhoni ship and tried a nine-course menu.
-In short, we could hardly believe our luck.
+We ate on a private sandbank, sailed with dolphins, drank champagne on a Dhoni ship and sampled a nine-course meal.
+In short, we couldn't believe our luck.

-What we didn't know at the time was that Baros Maldives would set an incredibly high water brand with which we would compare our future trips.
-In the following ten years we traveled around 50 countries together, including breathtaking beach destinations such as St. Kitts and Nevis, Bora Bora, Fiji, Mauritius and the Cook Islands.
-While some of these places were close, nobody competed with Baros.
+What we didn't know at the time was that Baros Maldives would set an incredibly high water mark against which we would compare our future trips.
+Over the next decade we traveled to around 50 countries together, including stunning beach destinations such as St. Kitts and Nevis, Bora Bora, Fiji, Mauritius and the Cook Islands.
+While some of these places came close, none rivaled Baros.

-Peter and I always spoke of the return theoretically.
-We have newly arranged days and activities to hypothetically create the perfect week: dinner on the beach instead of in the lighthouse, diving instead of snorkeling, maybe a second massage.
-In view of the associated costs, we never thought that we would actually do it.
+Peter and I always talked about returning theoretically.
+We rearranged days and activities to hypothetically create the perfect week: dinner on the beach instead of at the lighthouse, diving instead of snorkeling, maybe a second massage.
+Given the costs involved, we never thought we would actually do it.

-After two years of the lockdown, however, we wanted to live again.
-I had been on a treadmill for years, had published my novels "Take It Back", then "Truth Be Told", then "Next of Kin" and wrote "The People Next Door".
+However, after two years of lockdown, we wanted a way to live again.
+For years I had been on a treadmill, publishing my novels, “Take It Back,” then “Truth Be Told,” then “Next of Kin,” and writing “The People Next Door.”
 I hadn't rewarded myself for this work.
-I also got 40 - and so we decided: let's spend the money and return to Baros Maldives.
+Plus, I was turning 40 - so we decided: let's spend the money and go back to Baros Maldives.

 Atlas & Boots